How 'bout some "small talk"?

 Fairy garden

 While we’re at it, let’s keep the green theme going for a little longer.
 The next project has plants aplenty as well.
 Even more so, in fact.
 Making a fairy garden is one of the most whimsical ways you can start with DIY miniatures.
-There’s something magical about the idea of a secret garden — the thought of little winged creatures that may come and hang out there at night.
+After all, what’s more enchanting than the thought of little winged creatures that may come and hang out there at night?

 What you'll need to make a fairy garden

 To make a fairy garden, you can use can use natural materials, artificial materials, or a combination of both.
 If you like a natural, well blended look, you can gather materials such as twigs, moss, stones, flowers and dried pods, and wood.
-Alternatively, if you like to sprinkle the magic on a little heavier, you can use lights, glass buttons, sparkly things, and miniature figures.
-Some of our favorite elements to feature are mushrooms, both natural and artificial.
-So much so, we’ve made a separate blog post dedicated to mushroom fairy gardens, so be sure to check that one out.
+If you like to sprinkle the magic on a little heavier, add a few waterproof fairy lights.
+Some of my favourite elements to feature are mushrooms, both natural and artificial.
+So much so, I’ve made a separate blog post dedicated to mushroom fairy gardens, so be sure to check that one out too.

 Miniature building kit